 The common theme in direct marketing is that generally the marketing materials get sent out to a large number of prospects.
 This can make it less targeted than other forms of marketing.

 Perhaps the biggest issue with this is that for many people it simply comes across as spam or an annoyance.
-Telesales teams will have to deal with numbers being delisted, or should they get through, people being annoyed to receive the call.
+Telesales teams will have to deal with numbers being delisted, or should they get through, people were annoyed to receive the call.

 Likewise, direct mail campaigns may end up in the bin before they have even been looked at.
 To increase the chances of this not happening, you’ll need to think of a way to make your promotions stand out and be sure they offer value to the recipient.

 Direct mail is when companies send mail directly to prospects.
 The more targeted the campaigns, the more likely they are to be successful.
 A local pizza takeaway can send flyers to homes in its delivery area.
-If you have a specific (and small) set of customers you want to target, then you can send them personalised parcels or letters.
+If you have a specific (and small) set of customers you want to target, then you can send them personalized parcels or letters.

-One way to improve the chances of success is making the mail valuable.
+One way to improve the chances of success is by making the mail valuable.
 This can be done by including discounts or offers.

 It could also be done by providing useful information to the user.
 For example, the pizza restaurant above could provide an easy pizza recipe.
 By doing this, people may be more likely to take notice of the mail and keep it around the house.

-It’s also important to ensure the content of the advert is high quality.
+It’s also important to ensure the content of the advert is of high quality.
 After all, there’s no point in spending a ton of money on printing and delivery, only to have an ad that doesn’t make sense or looks amateurish.

 To help, you can hire a professional copywriter to help you with the text and messaging of the advert, as well as a professional designer to make it look great.
 It is easy to find people to do this work for you on freelance marketplaces such as Upwork.